 Our day allowed for a lunch stop at Braddah Hutt’s roadside BBQ stand.
 The popularity of this stand is evident from the moment you drive up as you battle tourists and locals alike for a place in line.

-Even though your road to Hana adventure is over that does no mean the adventure part has to end.
+Even though your road to Hana adventure is over that does not mean the adventure part has to end?
 Hana has many great adventure activities like kayaking the coastline, Hiking Lyon’s Hill, Hang gliding or ultralight flight to horseback riding at Hana Ranch Stables.

 Maybe spend the night in Hana at one of the many hotels.
 The hotel Hana Kai-Maui is a great boutique hotel, unwind from those twisty roads at the Luana Spa Retreat or stay at the Hana Kolea condo’s where you are just a stone’s throw away from Hana’s hottest surfing beach.